OpenDataServices/farm-level-data-standard/docs/thedatamodel.md

 By adding more and more extensions to the reference framework, a repositry emerges of 'proven' data formats and data collection protocols.
 Organsations can benefit from this repositry harvesting the formats and data collection protocols they need for their own data management.
 Having different data formats and datacollection methodologies in 1 repositry will also facilitate further standardization and interoperability discussions.
 To add to the reference framework please contact andre.jellema@data-impact.com.

-In the following sections the core data entities of the generic data structure for farm data collection, storag and exchange will be further elaborated.
+In the following sections the core data entities of the generic data structure for farm data collection, storag and exchange will be further elaborated under the Chapter '*Datamodel extentions".

 ### Flattened table in Excel format
-A flattened table in excel format is avialable [here](http://farm-level-data-standard.readthedocs.io/en/latest/_static/first-mile-farm-data-schema-flattened.xlsx) The flattened table can be used to make a mapping from an existing data structure to the generic data structure for farm data collection, storag and exchange.
+A flattened table in excel format is avialable [here](http://farm-level-data-standard.readthedocs.io/en/latest/_static/first-mile-farm-data-schema-flattened.xlsx) The flattened table can be used to make a mapping from an existing data structure to the generic data structure for farm data collection, storag and exchange

+## Detailed Json schema

-## Farmer group
+### Farmer group

 **Definition**
 Loosely defined group of farmers.
 Farmers can be member of a cooperative or union, organized by a company as contract farmers or as part of a support program, etc.